Money Market

 7. Short-Term Municipal Securities - Short-term municipal securities are debt instruments issued by state and local governments to finance short-term projects or bridge funding gaps.

-Functions of the Money Market
+Functions of Money Market

 1. The money market performs several key functions, including: